wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;The faith you have in yourself, is not that too a shape of a desire?

 **M:**&ensp;When I say, “I Am”, I do not mean a separate entity with a body as its nucleus.
-I mean the totality of beïng, the ocean of consciousness, the entire universe of all that is and knows.
+I mean the totality of being, the ocean of consciousness, the entire universe of all that is and knows.
 I have nothing to desire for I am complete forever.

 **Q:**&ensp;Can you touch the inner life of other people?

 **M:**&ensp;I am the people.

 **Q:**&ensp;I do not mean identity of essence or substance or similarity of form.
-I mean the actual entering into the minds and hearts of others and participating in their personal experiënces.
+I mean the actual entering into the minds and hearts of others and participating in their personal experiences.
 Can you suffer and rejoice with me, or can you only infer what I feel from observation and analogy?

-**M:**&ensp;All beïngs are in me.
+**M:**&ensp;All beings are in me.
 But bringing down into the brain the content of another brain requires special training.
 There is nothing that cannot be achieved by training.

 **Q:**&ensp;I am not your projection, nor are you mine.
-I am in my own right, not merely as your creätion.
+I am in my own right, not merely as your creation.
 This crude philosophy of imagination and projection does not appeal to me.
 You are depriving me of all reality.
 Who is the image of whom?
 Are you my image or am I yours?
 Or am I an image in my own image?!
 No, something is wrong somewhere.

 **M:**&ensp;Words betray their hollowness.
-The real cannot be described — it must be experiënced.
+The real cannot be described — it must be experienced.
 I cannot find better words for what I know.
 What I say may sound ridiculous.
 But what the words try to convey is the highest truth.
 All is one, however much we quibble.
 And all is done to please the one source and goal of every desire, who we all know as the ‘I am’.

 **Q:**&ensp;It is pain that is at the root of desire.
 The basic urge is to escape from pain.

 **M:**&ensp;What is the root of pain?
-Ignoreänce of your self.
+Ignorance of your self.
 What is the root of desire?
 The urge to find your self.
-All creätion toils for its self and will not rest until it returns to it.
+All creation toils for its self and will not rest until it returns to it.

 **Q:**&ensp;When will it return?